department-of-veterans-affairs/health-apis-community-care-eligibility/README.md

 3. 40-mile legacy/grandfathered from the Choice program
 4. Access standards

+For this MVP, access standards are based only on drive-times, without appointment wait times.
-The other two criteria, *best medical interest* and *quality standards*, are subjective criteria outside the scope of this API.
-Because this API does not include subjective criteria, its eligibility decisions **are not final**.
+The last two criteria, *best medical interest* and *quality standards*, are subjective criteria outside the scope of this API.
+Because the subjective criteria are not included, this API's eligibility decisions **are not final**.
 A user-facing message based on the result of this API should stress that the patient is *probably* eligible or *probably not* eligible, and that no decision is final until they have consulted VA staff and scheduled their appointment.

-The response includes a description of the E&E eligibility codes and the IDs of any VA health facilities that satisfy the access standards.
+The response includes the overall eligibility decision and the individual details (patient address, eligibility codes, nearby facilities, etc.) that were used to compute it.

 Sample request: